osmianski/osmsync/readme.md

 In `config.json` file, define one or more **mappings**.
 Mapping is a pair of local and remote directory to be synced.

-In the following example, `config.json` contains 2 mappings, one uses authenticates to server using a password, the other one uses private key in your home directory:
+In the following example, `config.json` contains 2 mappings, one authenticates to server using a password, the other one uses private key in your home directory:

     {
         "default": {